Emerson students use their creativity and talent to push the boundaries of human expression.

 The Honors Program

 The Honors Program is an intellectual and creative community that provides a four-year, interdisciplinary, collaborative learning experience for incoming students of exceptional ability.
 The Honors Program supplements major study with a challenging liberal arts curriculum composed of interdisciplinary seminars, collaborative research projects, and faculty-directed independent study.
 Students enrolled in the Honors Program take advantage of individual advising, special lectures, interdisciplinary fulfillment of Emerson’s general education requirements, collaborative research projects, and special extracurricular activities.
-Admission is based upon your academic record, creative accomplishments, and submission of an additional Honors Program essay and graded writing sample.
-Students selected for the program receive our top merit award, a half-tuition Trustees scholarship that is renewable each academic year.
+Admission is based upon your academic record, creative accomplishments, and submission of an additional Honors Program essay.
+Students selected for the program receive our top merit award, a $24,000 Trustees scholarship that is renewable each academic year.

 • Business of Creative Enterprises (BA)